 Making Mistakes as a Medical Assistant

 After a successful career as a student, it’s tough for a medical assistant to suffer their first on-the-job failure.
 Making an error, especially if it’s a serious one, can cause a crisis of confidence.
 If it continues, a medical assistant may become tentative and second-guess their decisions, making their job stressful and in some cases, impossible.

 As a trait, confidence is hard to quantify, but as a skill, it’s easy to cultivate by remembering that no one is perfect, and that failure can sometimes be the best teacher.
 It takes confidence to become a medical assistant, nurture it by setting realistic goals and allowing room for mistakes.

 If the medical assistant has a conversation with a member of a patient’s family or the patient, it is important to write down what was said, particularly if there were instructions or concerns about care.
 This means that subsequent staff can see what has been communicated.
 If the medical assistant gives telephone advice, they should make sure to document this too, as well as noting the date and time of the call.

 Documenting care and keeping accurate records is a vital component of the work of a medical assistant.
-By getting it right the medical assistant will be helping colleagues and ensuring the patient’s needs are being met.
+A medical assistant may make a few common mistakes.
+But, by getting it right the medical assistant will be helping colleagues and ensuring the patient’s needs are being met.